Home

 How to measure your credit score rating!

-Your credit rating is a composite of the information contained in your credit report plus the information provided directly to the lender.
+Your credit score is a composite of the information contained in your credit report plus the information provided directly to the lender.

 Lenders use three types of information to determine your credit score rating: